monskey6574/WeConnect_Web-Design-SUSL-/README.md

-# Connect: Online Interview Booking Platform
+# WeConnect: Online Interview Booking Platform

 ### Project Overview
 **Connect** is a web-based platform designed for seamless communication and collaboration between university students and faculty.
 Created for the **Sabaragamuwa University UI/UX Designathon**, this project provides a streamlined solution for booking and managing online interviews.